Teachers Training Course: Folk Arts for the Classroom

 see our Dance & Music Camps page.

-Kari Smith has been teaching adults and children various forms of seasonal display dance for more than 25 years.
+Kari Smith has been teaching adults and children various forms of seasonal display dance for 30 years.
 She is the foreman of Guiding Star Clog Morris, and a founding member of The New Dancing Marleys.
-She teaches educators to integrate the arts across the curriculum.
+When she is not at camp, she teaches educators to integrate the arts across the curriculum in addition to her anti-bias educational work around gender-inclusion.
 She loves to sing and dance, and to get others singing and dancing!

 The course is led by Kari Smith, adjunct faculty member in the education department at Antioch University New England.